chinjyanson/RISC-V_CPU/statements/SamuelKhooPersonalStatement.md

 To conclude, this project was a unique learning experience where I gained profound insight into the material covered in lectures and built upon the skills from the previous labs I had completed.
 The networking and collaborative skills I developed within this project will also be valuable in future endeavours and projects.

 ## What I Would Change
+If I was to undertake this project again, I would definitely have planned the outline and developments of modules before splitting up the components for seperate members.
+This would have saved us a large amount of time involved in rewriting components from single cycle to pipeline where our implementation was previously correct but almost impossible to pipeline efficiently.

+Aside from this, I would have definitely tried to establish a clear structure and Verilog file style with a clear file and port naming to prevent confusion upon joining the modules together.
+This was also another aspect within our project that led to confusion and time wasted debugging minor errors.

+I would also focus on being more proactive in engaging in communication with my teammates early within the project, as early on in the project I often spent a large amount of time trying to understand the files written by my other teammates insteads of directly taking the initiative to contact them to explain and debug a problem with me.
+This greatly changed during the second part of our project and had a notable impact on the efficiency of debugging problems and achieving a successful result.

+Ultimately, I would have definitely completed more research into components and using the resources available to us online to develop the RISC-V CPU instead of attempting to create my own protocol and modules from scratch without a reference.
+We did make use of a textbook and resources noted by other groups to our advantage towards the end of our project but I felt that this was discovered a little late.